 Bridesmaids’ Dresses Suggestion: Any length; materials can be lace or chiffon.
 White or ivory bridesmaids dresses would look beautiful with a blush bride, but of course colors can be reversed.
 (I personally enjoy the look of bridesmaids in similar, yet different dresses.)

 Gentlemen’s Attire Suggestion: Grey suits with a metallic accent, such as a gold tie.
+Buy mens wedding shoes such as velvet slippers and loafers that might be great for this theme.

 Theme No. 3: Black Tie/Formal